rcfdtools/R.LTWB/Section03/RemoteSensing/Readme.md

 ##### Correlation values for the date records

-The following table, shows the monthly average correlation values obtained from the IDEAM records and the correspondent Chirps values.
+The following table, shows the monthly average correlation values obtained from the IDEAM records and the correspondent CHIRPS values.
 Get the table [IDEAMJoinedChirpsCorrelationDate.csv](../../.datasets/CHIRPS/IDEAMJoinedChirpsCorrelationDate.csv)